-Suezmax Tankers.
-During 2014 Teekay LNG was a party to capital leases on four Suezmax tankers.
-Under these capital leases, the owner has the option to require Teekay LNG to purchase the four vessels.
-The charterer, who is also the owner, also has the option to cancel the charter contracts.
-Teekay LNG received notification of termination from the owner and the owner sold the Algeciras Spirit on February 28, 2014 and sold the Huelva Spirit on August 15, 2014.
-For the remaining two Suezmax tankers, the cancellation options are first exercisable in October 2017 and July 2018, respectively.
-Upon sales of the vessels, Teekay LNG was not required to pay the balance of the capital lease obligations, as the vessels under capital leases were returned to the owner and the capital lease obligations were concurrently extinguished.
+As at December 31, 2015, Teekay LNG was a party to capital leases on two Suezmax tankers.
+Under these capital leases, the owner has the option to require Teekay LNG to purchase the two vessels.
+The charterer, who is also the owner, also has the option to cancel the charter contracts and the cancellation options are first exercisable in October 2017 and July 2018, respectively.

-The amounts in the table below assume the owner will not exercise its options to require Teekay LNG to purchase either of the two remaining vessels, but rather it assumes the owner will cancel the charter contracts when the cancellation right is first exercisable and sell the vessels to a third party, upon which the lease obligation will be extinguished.
+The amounts in the table below assume the owner will not exercise its options to require Teekay LNG to purchase either of the two remaining vessels, but rather it assumes the owner will cancel the charter contracts when the cancellation right is first exercisable (in October 2017 and July 2018, respectively), and sell the vessels to a third party, upon which the lease obligation will be extinguished.
 At the inception of these leases, the weighted-average interest rate implicit in these leases was 5.5%.
 These capital leases are variable-rate capital leases.
 However, any change in the lease payments resulting from changes in interest rates is offset by a corresponding change in the charter hire payments received by Teekay LNG.

-As at December 31, 2014, the remaining commitments under the two capital leases, including the purchase obligations for the two Suezmax tankers, approximated \$73.7 million, including imputed interest of \$10.2 million, repayable from 2015 through 2018, as indicated below:
+As at December 31, 2015, the remaining commitments under the two capital leases, including the purchase obligations for the two Suezmax tankers, approximated \$65.9 million, including imputed interest of \$6.8 million, repayable from 2016 through 2018, as indicated below:

 Year Commitment

-2015 \$7,790

 2016 \$7,673

 2017 \$30,953

 2018 \$27,296